Chart Color Schemes

 Residential development activity is lower than average in New Town according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, New Town averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling an estimated 119 homes.
-As of FY-26, 24 approvals have been recorded.
-On average, 0.1 new residents per year per dwelling constructed were observed between FY-21 and FY-25.
-The average construction value of new properties was $469,000, indicating a focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates New Town has averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling an estimated 119 homes.
+As of FY-26, 41 approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+New properties are constructed at an average expected construction cost value of $469,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development